anthony-meza/xbuoy/README.md

 # xbuoy

-A Python package for accessing and analyzing NOAA NDBC buoy data.
+xbuoy is a Python package for accessing and analyzing buoy data distributed by the National Data Buoy Center (NDBC).
 Built on top of [ndbc-api](https://github.com/CDJellen/ndbc-api), `xbuoy` provides a simple interface to fetch, process, and visualize oceanographic buoy observations as xarray datasets.

 <p align="center">
   <strong>Buoy Temperature Trends (1992-2021) </strong><br>